 Leading a company is about trust, communication, and wide support of shared goals.
 It's no different for a virtual company.

-You may assume that you'll go back to your old ways of working after Covid-19 has run its course, but - wait - consider the benefits of being a completely remote, virtual company.
+You may assume that you'll go back to your old ways of working after Covid-19 has run its course, or a hybrid version, but - wait - consider the benefits of being a completely remote, virtual company.